 GPC recognition

-The children are taught a new sound each day.
+The children are taught a new code with a new sound every other day.
 The practice recognising sounds in every phonics lesson during the review section of the class.
 Children are taught to recognise and say the sounds speedily.
 Then they can apply this speed to reading.

 Blending and Segmenting